-Rural Development contracts with these groups to assist operating and potential self-help housing grantees across the country.
-This assistance comes in the form of staff and board training, grant management, development of applications, 502 loan program and processing training, newsletters and conferences, among other services.
+Rural Development contracts with four Technical and Management Assistance (T&MA) Contractors to assist operating and potential self-help housing grantees.
+This assistance ranges from staff and board training, grant management, and development of applications to 502 loan program and processing training, newsletters and conferences, among other services.
 These services are provided at no cost to the grantee.